-You’ll explore the development of English Literature from the Renaissance to the present in global and regional contexts, against a backdrop of the Lake District National Park – now a UNESCO World Heritage Site.
+You’ll explore the development of English Literature from the Renaissance to the present in global and regional contexts, in idyllic Cumbria, on the doorstep of the Lake District National Park – now a UNESCO World Heritage Site.

 This is not your average English Literature course – it’s much more.

-- Excellent working relationships with cultural organisations such as Brantwood, Dove Cottage and the National Trust
+- Excellent working relationships with literary and cultural organisations such as Brantwood, Dove Cottage and the National Trust

 - Fieldtrips to places which inspired some of Britain's literary greats, to enrich your studies

-- You’ll be taught by tutors who all research and publish in their specialist areas
+- Taught by tutors who all research and publish in their specialist areas

 - Small class sizes enable us to guide and work closely with you throughout your studies

 - Opportunities to get involved with Carlisle’s thriving literary scene and local literary festivals

 - Boost your job prospects by developing contemporary communication skills

 - Study on our dedicated and creative arts campus at Brampton Road in Carlisle, where the River Eden - once described by the poet William Wordsworth as his “life’s neighbour” - flows through the adjacent and beautiful parkland